A Doubled Adjacency Spectral Embedding Approach to Graph Clustering: Application of to Real Data

-Here, we expect one core group and one periphery group, which represent the top $15\%$ universities and the remaining ones, respectively.
-Hence, we assume that there are two clusters ($K=2$).
-The corresponding clustering results that illustrate the core regions obtained from spectral clustering, ASE and DASE with $K=2$ by $k$-means are presented in Figure \ref{fig:Fig9}.
-Here, we use heatmaps to compare the clustering results.
-Figures \ref{fig:Fig9a}-\ref{fig:Fig9c} show the heatmaps for $K=2$.
-As we can see, spectral clustering fails to detect the core group.
-In contrast, ASE and DASE have better clustering results to capture the core group, as indicated by the top-left corner in the heatmaps.
+For the analysis of this dataset, since we expect one core group and one periphery group, the core representing the top $15\%$ institutions and the periphery the remaining ones, we assume that there are two clusters ($K=2$).
+We apply spectral clustering, \asec\ and \dasec\ (using $k$-means) to the hiring network.
+The corresponding clustering results are presented in Figure \ref{fig:Fig9}, where we show visualisations of the nodal cluster assignments and illustrate the core regions obtained from each clustering methods (in yellow).
+Inspecting Figures \ref{fig:Fig9a}-\ref{fig:Fig9c}, it is clear that spectral clustering fails to detect the core group.
+In contrast, \asec\ and \dasec\ have better clustering results to capture the core group, as indicated by the top-left corner of the clustering assignments.

-Having compared the clustering results using heatmap visualisations, we now compare the clustering performance based on Normalized Mutual Information (NMI) and Chernoff information, defined in Eq.(\ref{eq:Chernoff_Information}), using both $k$-means and GMM as presented in Table \ref{tab:faculty_entire}.
-Since our main interest lies in comparing performance between ASE and DASE, we focus on these two methods.
+Having compared the clustering results using the assignment visualisations, we now compare the clustering performance based on Normalized Mutual Information (NMI) on the directed hiring network and Chernoff information on the undirected hiring network, defined in \eqref{eq:Chernoff_Information}, using both $k$-means and GMM techniques; the results are presented in Table \ref{tab:faculty_entire}.
+Since our main interest lies in comparing performance between \asec\ and \dasec, we focus on these two methods.

-For the NMI, we perform $50$ iterations for $k$-means and GMM, and compute the mean and standard deviation.
-When $K=2$, DASE performs better than ASE with $k$-means, whereas ASE performs better than DASE with GMM.

-For the Chernoff information, as expected, DASE has higher values than ASE for $K=2$ with both $k$-means and GMM.
-Therefore, we can conclude that, for any clustering techniques ($k$-means and GMM), DASE yields higher Chernoff information than ASE, indicating that DASE has higher separability in the spectral embedding space than ASE.
+For both NMI and Chernoff information, we repeat the clustering $30$ times with different random initialisations (i.e., different \texttt{random\_state} values in Python) for both $k$-means and GMM, while keeping the embedding fixed, and report the mean and standard deviation of the resulting NMI and Chernoff information values.
+In terms of NMI, \dasec\ performs better than \asec\ with $k$-means, whereas \asec\ performs better than \dasec\ with GMM.
+For the Chernoff information, DASE has higher values than ASE with both $k$-means and GMM. indicating that when combined with either clustering technique ($k$-means and GMM), DASE has higher separability in the spectral embedding space than ASE.